Duroktar/what-src/packages/what-src-example-basic/README.md

 # Project Template

-A project template with ES6 support via [Webpack 4](https://webpack.js.org/) and [Typescript](https://typescript.com) that includes hot-reloading for development and production-ready builds.
+A project template with ES6 support via [Webpack 4](https://webpack.js.org/) and [Typescript](https://typescript.com) that includes hot-reloading for development and production-ready builds and @what-src/plugin for code navigation.

 Loading images via JavaScript module `import` is also supported.